Korean chicken wings baked in the oven, coated with a spicy gochujang wing sauce; these chicken wings are really addictive.

-We had the oven baked chicken wings with rice and a sweet and sour carrot salad, with French baguette and green salad with yogurt dressing and with oven baked potatoes and cabbage salad.
+We had oven-baked chicken wings with rice and a sweet and sour carrot salad, with French baguette and green salad with yogurt dressing, oven-baked potatoes and cabbage salad.
 All combinations were wonderful, so choose what you like best.

-The recipes serves 2 adults and 2 children with side dishes or 4-6 adults as a snack or appetizer.
+The recipe serves 2 adults and 2 children with side dishes or 4-6 adults as a snack or appetizer.
 The recipe can be easily doubled.

-- 1 kg/ 2.2 lbs chicken wings, divided into wingettes and drumettes
+- 2 lbs chicken wings 1 kg, divided into wingettes and drumettes

 - 4 large garlic cloves